 Section 2.

-This Agreement shall become effective on the first day of July 2019 and shall remain in full force and effect until midnight, June 30, 2020.
+This Agreement shall become effective on the first day of July 2023 and shall remain in full force and effect until midnight, June 30, 2025.
 Notwithstanding this provision regarding the term of the Agreement, the parties acknowledge that the Employer must comply with the Constitution of the State of Oklahoma and State statutes in all matters dealing with budgets and expenditures.
-The Employer must comply with 11 O.S. § 17-201 et seq. specifically, providing for the appropriation of moneys by the Employer's governing body (the Glenpool City Council).
-The parties herein agree that all portions of this Agreement are subject to the appropriation of adequate and sufficient funds for which adoption must be considered by the governing body of the Employer prior to adoption of the Employer's 2018-2019 Fiscal Year budget.
+The Employer must comply with 11 O.S. § 17-201 et seq. specifically.
+The parties herein agree that all portions of this Agreement are subject to the appropriation of adequate and sufficient funds for which adoption must be considered by the governing body of the Employer subject to adoption of the Employer's 2023-2024, and 2024-2025 Fiscal Year budgets.